EmbedJournal/embedjournal/_posts/2013-08-31-cool-c-programming-tricks-for-embedded-software-developers.md

 }bitF;
 </pre>

-Here, you can set the value of data to something and then access each bit in the byte by using the variables of the anonymous union bit0 to bit7.
+Here, you can set the value of data to something and then access each and every bit in the byte by using the variables of the anonymous union bit0 to bit7.

 #### Duality of Array names

 You should have heard about the duality of light, but duality of array names??

 Yes, Array names are not just the label for the group of elements of similar data types.
 It is also a pointer to the base element of the array.
-All normal pointer reference and arithmetic to array label is allowed.
+All normal pointer reference and arithmetic to the array label is allowed.
 But this pointer is a constant pointer and cannot be modified by the user.

-ie., if you have an arrayA test\_arr[5] = { 1, 2, 3, 4, 5 }; then test\_arr is a pointer that has the address of the first element of the array.
+ie., if you have an array test\_arr[5] = { 1, 2, 3, 4, 5 }; then test\_arr is a pointer that has the address of the first element of the array.
 So a difference like, \*test\_arr will return 1 and \*(test\_arr+2) will return 3.

 #### Interoperability of array index

-In C, if you had an arrayA <span class="lang:c decode:true  crayon-inline ">int arr[5];</span>A you could access it with an index 'i' and assign values to it.
-That is you can writeA <span class="lang:c decode:true  crayon-inline">arr[i] = 7;</span>
+In C, if you had an array <span class="lang:c decode:true  crayon-inline ">int arr[5];</span> you could access it with an index 'i' and assign values to it.
+That is you can write <span class="lang:c decode:true  crayon-inline">arr[i] = 7;</span>

 Turns out you could swap the array names and array index.
-That means you could write the same statement asA <span class="lang:c decode:true  crayon-inline ">i[arr] = j;</span>A  and its perfectly valid C code.
+That means you could write the same statement as <span class="lang:c decode:true  crayon-inline ">i[arr] = j;</span>  and its perfectly valid C code.

 #### Passing an array to functions and returning them